Quickstart Guide

 for task in job["tasks"]:

-if task.get("name") == "export-it" and task.get("status") == "finished":
+if task.get("name") == "export-my-file" and task.get("status") == "finished":

 export_task = task